Los Angeles Dog Bite Attorney

 Experienced Dog Bite Lawyers Serving Southern California

-Daniel McGee and Catherine Lerer are a husband and wife team of dog bite attorneys with over 40 years of combined experience.
+Daniel McGee and Catherine Lerer are a husband and wife team of dog bite attorneys with decades of combined experience.
 Representing injury victims is all we do.
 You benefit from our year's of expertise.

 Our No Fee Pledge